 The financial aid offer may be made up of a combination of grants, scholarships, loans, and employment (federal work study for undergraduate students and Graduate Assistantship for graduate students).
 Use the links below to learn more about the specific types of funding available at Monmouth University:

 - Graduate Financial Aid

 We take great care in making sure that each student is considered for all types of financial aid and the financial aid offer represents the maximum amount of aid the student is eligible for.
 The initial financial aid offer is non-negotiable, unless the student and/or family are experiencing extenuating circumstances beyond their control.
-In that case, please follow our Special Circumstances Review process to request a re-evaluation of the student’s financial aid offer.
+In that case, please follow our Professional Judgment process to request a re-evaluation of the student’s financial aid offer.

 The initial financial aid offer is an estimate and there may be additional action(s) that the student may need to take to finalize some types of financial aid.
 Although the initial estimates are generally accurate, financial aid offers may change (either increase or decrease) as a result of one or more of the following: